Advocacy

 Further information

-You can contact the above organisations directly but if you are still unsure about getting the right type of advocacy support, you can call the Adult social care Access and Response team for further advice.
+You can contact the above organisations directly but if you are still unsure about getting the right type of advocacy support, you can call Adult Social Care for further advice.